Doctor insights on:

 How To Get Rid Of Sciatic Nerve Pain

 Given Your Pain: I would suggest seeing a pain/spine specialist to evaluate you further to evaluate what level and what can be done to treat you.
 There are interventional treatments besides medications and surgeries that might reduce or eliminate the pain altogether. ...Read moreSee 2 more doctor answers

 The brain and spinal cord communicates with what is occurring in the internal organs and limbs by nerve fibers where are like electrical wires with insulation (myelin) and the "copper" (axon).
 Within brain and spinal cord these nerves connect to other nerves via synapses on both axons and dendrites.
 A nerve can carry information regarding sensations, and ...Read more

-Spine Pain Options: This pain in the distribution as you suggested is the result of an irritated nerve typically in the lumbar spine (low back) which are caused by herniated disks, spinal stenosis or degenerative disc disease, etc requiring further evaluation by a spine specialist. ...Read moreSee 1 more doctor answer
+Sciatica: Pain in the distribution as you suggested describes the pattern of the nerve that travels in the leg called the sciatic nerve.
+The sciatic nerve is not the cause of the pain source, it is the result of an irritated nerve typically in the lumbar spine (low back) which are caused by herniated disks, spinal stenosis or degenerative disc disease requiring further evaluation by a spine specialist. ...Read moreSee 1 more doctor answer

 Pinched Nerve: I believe the reason doctors have been avoiding this question is that much more info is needed.
 It really depends on how long it has been going on, if you had a previous injury, where the pain is located, does anything relieve it, does it radiate.
 The diagnosis of a pinched nerve in the hip is an uncommon one.
 Did you make that diagnosis yourself or did a doctor make it? ...Read more